Questions about the sliding fee scale

 The Sliding Fee Discount is based upon the annually published Federal Poverty Guidelines, establishing income and family size parameters for the Discount from full fee.

 How does the Sliding Fee Discount Program work?

 The Sliding Fee Discount Program procedure will be administered through the Chief Financial Officer or his/her designee.
 Information about the Sliding Fee Discount Program policy and procedure will be provided and assistance offered for completion of the application.
 Dignity and confidentiality will be respected for all who seek and/or are provided charitable services.

 How do I apply for the Sliding Fee Discount Program?

+Clients who wish to receive discounted services must provide written income documentation upon entry into service to qualify for the discounts.
 The client/responsible party must complete the Sliding Fee Discount Program application in its entirety.
+Your Federal Tax Return is the best source of income documentation.
 By signing the Sliding Fee Discount Program application, persons authorize Peak Wellness Center access in confirming income as disclosed on the application form.
 Providing false information on a Sliding Fee Discount Program application will result in all Sliding Fee Discount Program discounts being revoked, and the full balance of the account(s) restored and payable immediately.

 How do I provide proof of income?

 For income verification, applicants must provide one of the following: